sonald/sos/README.md

 problems about pmm
 + physical mm is not good enough, and it's impossible to do va->pa & pa->va convertion.
 + userspace alloc will make some virtual address in kernel space can not be mapped (by adding KERNEL_VIRTUAL_BASE). which in turn may cause kernel has no mem to alloc.
++ xv6 use trap gate for syscalls, which leaves IF as it was(not cleared).